-What kind of images go through your mind when you think of climbing?
+What kind of images goes through your mind when you think of climbing?
 For me, There are three images that popped into my mind.
 The first two common images would be a nice tone muscular body and a rock climber hanging or perhaps dangling with one or two arms off a rock.
 The third common image would be of a man climbing.

 Generally, those are the three most common images perceived by the public.
-However, those elements of having strong muscular body, risking your life, and being a man are not required to be a rock climber.
+However, those elements of having a strong muscular body, risking your life, and being a man are not required to be a rock climber.

 When we think of rock climbers we think that we must have a strong upper body with big muscles in order to climb.
 However, it is not quite necessary.
 I have seen men who can lift heavy weights with huge muscles and cannot climb a 5.10 route effectively and efficiently.

 It is helpful to have upper body strength but sometimes it could be a hindrance if you don’t know how to climb.
 For rock climbing, it is not all about how big your muscles are.
 It is about how efficient and how effective you are by maximizing and strengthening what you have.
-I started climbing when I can barely do pull ups.
-However, over time, not only can I climb effectively and efficiently, I am now able to do more than ten pull ups.
+I started climbing when I can barely do pull-ups.
+However, over time, not only can I climb effectively and efficiently, I am now able to do more than ten pull-ups.